 Sitting in front of me is a professional trader who’s vastly different from any trader you’ve likely met before.

-He’s a former construction worker and family man... who famously took $37,000 in savings... and turned it into $2.7 Million in just 4 years.
+He’s a former construction worker and family man... who famously took $37,000 in savings... and turned it into $2.7 million in just four years.